batiste cultural arts academy®

 Space Station - written by Paul Batiste

-You tube: http://www.youtube.com/watch?v=aDFOyQJ0y7A&feature=youtu.be
+You tube: //www.youtube.com/watch?v=aDFOyQJ0y7A&feature=youtu.be

 As the only member of The Batiste Family® in Louisiana who has a degree in education, I am chosen to look after the interest of the musical family.
 My mother— who passed away in 2007—left me with the responsibility of leadership: